Skip to content

 Command Description

-/testcases Generate a structured JSON list of test cases from your input
+/testcases Generate a structured JSON list of test cases — prompts you to choose System, E2E, or Unit testing

 /selectors Generate Playwright CSS/XPath or WDIO accessibility-ID selectors